Henry Wadsworth Longfellow: European tours and professorships

 After graduating in 1825, Longfellow was offered a job as professor of modern languages at his alma mater.
 An apocryphal story claims that college trustee Benjamin Orr had been impressed by Longfellow's translation of Horace and hired him under the condition that he travel to Europe to study French, Spanish, and Italian.

 Whatever the catalyst, Longfellow began his tour of Europe in May 1826 aboard the ship Cadmus.
 His time abroad lasted three years and cost his father $2,604.24, the equivalent of over $67,000 today.
 He traveled to France, Spain, Italy, Germany, back to France, then to England before returning to the United States in mid-August 1829.
 While overseas, he learned French, Italian, Spanish, Portuguese, and German, mostly without formal instruction.
 In Madrid, he spent time with Washington Irving and was particularly impressed by the author's work ethic.
 Irving encouraged the young Longfellow to pursue writing.
-While in Spain, Longfellow was saddened to learn that his favorite sister Elizabeth had died of tuberculosis at the age of 20 that May.
+While in Spain, Longfellow was saddened to learn that his favorite sister Elizabeth had died of tuberculosis at the age of 20 in May 1829.